Archive for the ‘featured’ Category

 Tuesday, July 20th, 2021

 I try to climb Mt.
 Adams each year.
 It is a beautiful mountain and the climbing route offers majestic views and a reasonable challenge without being too technical.
 Last year, I decided to try a single day, car-to-car climb.
-This made for a very long trek: 14 miles, 7000′ of elevation gain and loss… not […]
+This made for a very long trek: 14 miles, 7000′ of elevation gain and losses not […]

 Mt Adams (car to car) Mt Adams (car to car)